 Head to the pricing page, and you’ll find a few options.
 Most people tend to pass over the 1-month packages, as they are far more expensive, and only come with a 14-day guarantee.
 So, if you’ve missed anything when assessing CyberGhost, you’ll have less time to arrange a refund.

 But don’t rush to judgment.
 There are many excellent VPNs around, such as NordVPN, PureVPN, Private Internet Access, ExpressVPN, and VyprVPN.
-Many also offer free trials, allowing you to weigh up the various options before paying anything.
+Some of them also offer free trials, allowing you to weigh up the various options before paying anything.

 It might be the case that CyberGhost wins out, but you won’t know before you’ve tried the competition.
-So shop around, read reviews, and take advantage of free trials before subscribing.
+So shop around, read reviews (including our CyberGhost review!), and take advantage of free trials before subscribing.